TheKelsenator/TheKelsenator/README.md

 ## About Me

-As a recent graduate of a rigorous full-stack coding bootcamp, I am thrilled to embark on my journey as a junior developer.
-With a strong foundation in web development, I have gained hands-on experience in front-end and back-end technologies, including HTML, CSS, JavaScript, React, Node.js, and SQL.
-During the bootcamp, I worked on several collaborative projects that sharpened my problem-solving skills and taught me the importance of clean code and efficient development practices.
+As a recent graduate of a rigorous full-stack coding bootcamp, I'm thrilled to dive into the world of web development.
+With a solid foundation in both front-end and back-end development, I'm ready to tackle the exciting challenges ahead.
+Collaborative projects during my bootcamp taught me the value of clean code and efficient development practices, skills I'm eager to apply in real-world scenarios.
+My attention to detail ensures that I deliver high-quality work, and I'm committed to continual growth as a developer.

-Beyond coding, I am a curious learner who enjoys whitewater rafting, carpentry/woodworking, sewing, spin fishing, playing guitar and creating new and different projects in general.
-I am adept at adapting to new challenges and thrive in fast-paced, deadline-driven environments.
-With my strong attention to detail and dedication to delivering high-quality work, I am committed to continuously improving my skills and making valuable contributions as I grow in my development career.
+What sets me apart is my passion for creating user-friendly and visually appealing applications.
+I love crafting intuitive interfaces that enhance the user experience and make a real impact.
+I'm excited to bring this creativity and technical skill to the table, collaborating with experienced developers to tackle innovative projects and learn from their expertise.

-When I'm not coding, you can find me out in the gorgeous Sawtooth Mountains in Stanley, Idaho.
-This small town is the gateway to any recreational activity you might seek out.
-From hiking, lake days, or river trips with the dog to woodburning stoves with minus twenty degree weather - I have a love and passion for this place I am fortunate enough to call my home.
+Nestled in the breathtaking wilderness of Stanley, Idaho, I find inspiration in exploring the great outdoors.
+Whether it's hiking through rugged terrain with my dog or navigating local rivers' rapids, adventure fuels my spirit.
+As an active member of my community, I volunteer as an EMT, contributing to the well-being of those around me.
+When I'm not coding, you'll find me amidst the stunning Sawtooth Mountains, indulging in my passions for whitewater rafting, woodworking, and playing guitar.

-I am excited to contribute my enthusiasm, technical skills, and passion for learning to a dynamic development team.
-I am ready to take on new challenges and collaborate with fellow developers to create innovative solutions that drive results.
+I'm eager to bring my enthusiasm, technical skills, and love for learning to a dynamic development team.
+Ready to embrace new challenges and collaborate on innovative solutions, I'm excited to embark on this journey in the ever-evolving world of technology.

 ## How To Reach Me